Gerg0Vagyok/SDL3-Vulkan-Stuff/README.md

 # About
-This is just a smple SDL3 + Vulkan project written in C. But will be split into branches for different smaller projects.
+This is a mandelbrot set viewer written in C using SDL3 + Vulkan.